lrqtech/reminder/README.md

 ## Download

-Prebuilt binaries for Linux, macOS, and Windows are available on the [Releases](https://github.com/lrqtech/reminder/releases) page.
+Prebuilt binaries for Linux, macOS, and Windows are available on the releases page.

 1. Go to the [Releases](https://github.com/lrqtech/reminder/releases).
 2. Download the binary for your platform: